Ralph Coleman (American football)

-Ralph Donnell Coleman (born August 31, 1950) is a former professional American football linebacker in the National Football League for the Dallas Cowboys.
+Ralph Donnell Coleman (born August 31, 1950) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at North Carolina A&T University.

+Coleman is currently serving a life sentence for the 1998 murder of a nightclub bouncer.

-Early years
+Early life

 Coleman attended Carver High School, where he was a part of the last graduating class, before the school merged with Spartanburg High School.
 He was a three-sport athlete (football, basketball and track).
 In 1967, as a two-way player (linebacker and offensive tackle), he helped his football team win a state championship.

 He accepted a football scholarship from North Carolina A&T University to play defensive tackle.
 He was converted to linebacker and became a four-year starter.
 In 1968, he was a part of a team that finished the season 8–1 overall (6–1 in conference play) and won the black college football national championship.

 Professional career

 Dallas Cowboys

 Coleman was selected by the Dallas Cowboys in the eighth round (208th overall) of the 1972 NFL draft.
 The Cowboys saw great potential and he became the first African-American linebacker to make the team in franchise history.

 He started the year in the taxi squad, before being promoted to the active roster after Chuck Howley was injured.
 He played mainly on special teams, including the playoffs.

 After not agreeing with his playing time and contract numbers, he forced the team to trade him to the Houston Oilers in exchange for a conditional draft pick (not exercised) on July 13, 1973.